Bartow sheriff releases names in weekend murder-suicide

-The Bartow County Sheriff's Office released new information Monday about Saturday's murder suicide investigation.
+The Bartow County Sheriff's Office released new information Monday about a murder-suicide on Saturday which resulted in the deaths of three people.

 According to Sheriff Clark Millsap:

-The three persons involved have been identified as Nayeli Fernandez-Diaz, 34; Matthew McArthur, 42 – both of White – and Jose Flores-Neve, 37 of Kennesaw.
+The three persons involved were identified as Nayeli Fernandez-Diaz, 34; Matthew McArthur, 42 – both of White – and Jose Flores-Neve, 37, of Kennesaw.

 Flores-Neve and Ferndandez-Diaz were married, but reported to have been separated since last year.
 Evidence and eyewitness information shows that Flores-Neve was following Fernandez-Diaz and McArthur in his vehicle when they entered the dead-end Gray Road off of Old Rudy York Road on Saturday just after 4:30 p.m.